uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/1-getting-started.md

 # Getting started

-In the "Pre-Camp Technical Setup" announcement on Ed, we have supplied a few URLs that you will need as you work through this lab.
+In the ["Pre-Camp Technical Setup" announcement](https://edstem.org/us/courses/24735/discussion/1675294) on Ed, we have supplied a few URLs that you will need as you work through this lab.
 Please open a browser and log into the Ed site to have access to these links.

 For each assignment, a Git repository will be created for you on [GitHub](https://github.com/), a web-based hosting service for Git repositories.
 However, before that repository can be created for you, you need to have a GitHub account.
 If you do not yet have one, you can get an account here: [https://github.com/join](https://github.com/join).
-Once you create your account, you may want to get the [Student Developer Pack](https://education.github.com/pack), which will give you access to a lot of other features (please note that having the Student Developer Pack is not necessary for CAPP 30121; it’s just a nice benefit you get as a student.)
+Once you create your account, you may want to get the [Student Developer Pack](https://education.github.com/pack), which will give you access to a lot of other features (Please note that having the Student Developer Pack is not necessary for CAPP 30121; it’s just a nice benefit you get as a student.)

 ## Joining the uchicago-CAPP30121-aut-2022 organization